-During 2017, management will focus on maintaining the Project's "construction ready" status.
-In addition, subject to financing, management will consider alternate project development plans that would evaluate a smaller initial development of the open pit and/or underground deposits.
+During 2017, management has been focussed on maintaining the Project's "construction ready" status.
+In addition, management is considering alternate project development plans that contemplate a smaller initial development of the open pit and/or underground deposits.
 These would target higher grade areas of the deposits first, followed by possible expansion at a later date.
-Value engineering and further project optimisation will be part of this project re-assessment process that is being considered.
+Value engineering and further project optimisation will be part of this project reassessment process that is being considered.